-Award-winning author and Globe and Mail feature columnist Doug Saunders argues we need 100 million Canadians if we're to outgrow our colonial past and build a safer, greener, more prosperous future.
+Award-winning author and Globe and Mail feature columnist Doug Saunders argues we need 100 million Canadians if we’re to outgrow our colonial past and build a safer, greener and more prosperous future.
 And, for the first time, Saunders takes on Canada.

 Post-1967, a new Canada emerged.
 The closed, colonial idea of Canada gave way to an open, pluralist and connected vision.
 At Canada’s 150th anniversary, that open vision has become a fragile consensus across major parties and cultures.
 Yet support for a closed Canada remains influential.

-In a rare and bold vision for Canada's future, Saunders' new book MAXIMUM CANADA: Why 35 Million Canadians Are Not Enough proposes a most audacious way forward: To avoid global obscurity and create lasting prosperity, to build equality and reconciliation of indigenous and regional divides, and to ensure economic and ecological sustainability, Canada needs to triple its population – and this can be done without a large immigration increase.
+In a rare and bold vision for Canada’s future, Saunders’s new book Maximum Canada: Why 35 Million Canadians Are Not Enough proposes a most audacious way forward.
+To avoid global obscurity and create lasting prosperity, to build equality and reconciliation of Indigenous and regional divides, and to ensure economic and ecological sustainability, Saunders argues that Canada needs to triple its population — and this can be achieved without a large immigration increase.